bktujwol/CT-Commerce/readme.txt

 You can add product videos for products .

 --Admin Section--
-Admin features built in with category bar-chart , sales activities visualisation.
+Admin features built in with category bar-chart , sales activities visualisations.

 It comes with an easy section where you can create an e-commerce site in a snap, it even creates a menu to be used in the frontend.